Harsh-Jindal-web/NeuroDoc/README.md

-# Legal Document AI Assistant
+# 🤖 NeuroDoc: Legal Document AI Assistant

-This project is a **legal document AI assistant** built with Streamlit, LangChain, and Azure OpenAI services.
+NeuroDoc is an intelligent legal document analysis tool built with Streamlit, LangChain, and Azure OpenAI services.
 It allows users to upload PDF or TXT legal documents and perform various AI-powered actions such as extracting obligations, rights, responsibilities, license types, risks, compliance details, entity extraction, and interactive Q&A over the document content.

 ---

-## Features
+## 🚀 Features

-- **Upload legal documents** in PDF or TXT format.
-- **Preview uploaded documents** page by page with easy navigation.
+- 📄 Upload and preview legal documents (PDF/TXT)
-- **Multiple action modes** powered by Azure OpenAI LLM:
+- ✂️ Split and embed content using Azure OpenAI
+- 🔍 Extract:
-  - Extract Entities
+  - Entities
-  - Extract Obligations
+  - Obligations
-  - Extract Responsibilities
+  - Responsibilities
-  - Extract Rights
+  - Rights
-  - Extract License Type
+  - License Types
-  - Extract Risks
+  - Risks
-  - Extract Compliance
+  - Compliance Clauses
-  - Chat with PDF (conversational Q&A)
+- 💬 Chat with your document (retrieval-augmented QA)
-- **Vector-based document retrieval** for efficient similarity search in large documents.
-- **Caching** of AI responses for faster repeat queries without repeated calls to the API.
-- **Session state management** to preserve uploaded files, document splits, embeddings, and chat history without reprocessing on page reloads.
-- **Clean, interactive UI** with sidebar controls and multi-column layout for previews, flowcharts, and results.
+- 📈 View results in tables or expandable views
+- 💾 Export results as JSON/CSV
+- 📊 Visual agent workflow diagram

 ---